Spectral Inference under Complex Temporal Dynamics: Simulations and Data Analysis

 where $a_0(u)=1$, $a_j(\cdot)$ and $\sigma(\cdot)$ are smooth functions, $\epsilon_i$ are i.i.d.\ with mean $0$ and variance $1$.
 Then $\{X_i\}$ is a locally stationary time series with spectral density

 In this example, we generate time series with $p=1$, $a_1(u)=0.3+0.2u$, $\sigma(u)=1+0.3u+0.2u^2$, and length $N=400$ or $N=800$.

-For each generated time series, we fit time-varying AR model with $p=1$ by minimizing local Whittle likelihood \cite{Dahlhaus1997}.
+For each generated time series, we fit a time-varying AR model with $p=1$ by minimizing the local Whittle likelihood \cite{Dahlhaus1997}.
 We can then test if the spectral density of the fitted non-parametric time-varying AR model falls into the proposed SCR.
-The simulated coverage probabilities of the SCR are shown in \cref{table_hypo} for two cases of $N=400$ and $N=800$, respectively, where $n$ and $B_n$ are selected by the MV method.
-We can see that, under the null hypothesis, the non-parametric time-varying AR model is validated since the coverage probabilities match quite well with the prescribed converge probabilities of the proposed SCR. \end{example}
+The simulated coverage probabilities of the SCR are shown in \cref{table_hypo}, where $n$ and $B_n$ are selected by the MV method.
+We can see that, under the null hypothesis, the non-parametric time-varying AR model is validated since the simulated Type I error rates match quite well with the nominal levels of the proposed SCR test. \end{example}